-\paragraph{CIFAR-100.} This dataset\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}}~\citep{krizhevsky2009learning} consists of 60,000 $32\times 32$ colour images (50,000 images for training and 10,000 images for evaluation) in 100 classes.
+This dataset~\citep{krizhevsky2009learning} consists of 60,000 $32\times 32$ colour images (50,000 images for training and 10,000 images for evaluation) in 100 classes.
 We use the original test set as the clean verification data.
 We adopt the ResNet-18 architecture for this dataset.
 The model is initialized with the commonly used He initialization.
 The initial learning rate is set to 0.1.
 In the default setting, the models are trained for 110 epochs using SGD with momentum 0.9, batch size 128, and weight decay $5\times 10^{-4}$, where the learning rate is decayed by a factor of 0.1 in the 100th and 105th epochs, and simple data augmentations such as $32 \times 32$ random crop with 4-pixel padding and random horizontal flip are applied. when training on the \textsl{Noise} and \textsl{Mislabeling} data, data augmentations and weight decay are turned off.
-The license for this dataset is unknown\footnote{\url{https://paperswithcode.com/dataset/cifar-100}}.